Loading required package: Matrix

 geom_point()

-Clusters broadly interpretable, but this still doesn’t come with inference.
+Clusters are broadly interpretable, but this still doesn’t come with inference.
 Also, at boundaries between clusters, the distinctions can seem a bit … arbitrary.

 The code chunk below maps across a few choices for the number of clusters, and then plots the results.